shivannis/xandr-docs-public/xandr-docs/articles/monetize/set-up-seller-creative-review.md

 ---
 title: Set Up Seller Creative Review
-description: The article explains the steps involved in establishing a seller creative review process. ms.date: 10/28/2023
+description: Review and approve creatives in the Political category before serving on seller inventory.
+Seller review will extend to additional categories. ms.date: 10/28/2023
 ---